fabiankaraben/docsarchive-dev/content/typescript/5.1/reference/iterators-and-generators.md

 ## Iterables {#iterables}

-An object is deemed iterable if it has an implementation for the [`Symbol.iterator` ↗](https://www.typescriptlang.org/docs/handbook/symbols.html#symboliterator) property.
+An object is deemed iterable if it has an implementation for the [`Symbol.iterator`](/typescript/5.1/reference/symbols#symboliterator) property.
 Some built-in types like `Array`, `Map`, `Set`, `String`, `Int32Array`, `Uint32Array`, etc. have their `Symbol.iterator` property already implemented.
 `Symbol.iterator` function on an object is responsible for returning the list of values to iterate on.